atomic-penguin/chef-fundamentals/slides/anatomy-of-a-chef-run/01_slide.md

 Chef also downloads all cookbooks that are listed as dependencies which might not appear in the run list.

-If the node's `chef_environment` specifies cookbook versions, the Chef downloads the version specified.
+If the node's `chef_environment` specifies cookbook versions, then Chef client downloads the version specified.
 Otherwise the latest available version is downloaded.